 Need a few pointers on how to treat your wife or girlfriend?
 Steed is all you need.
 Opening cars doors, considerate, kind, delightful and happy.
 I guarantee that you won’t hear any naughty words flowing from Steed’s mouth.
 Want a successful relationship?
 Steed the glowing example.

 What more can we say about Steed?
 We could go on and on but hopefully you’ve got the gist about Steed.
 He’s a shining example of what a lot of us guys should be like.
-On a personal level, I dress like Steed but sadly when I look in the mirror I see a poor imitation.
+On a personal level, I sometimes try to imitate Steed’s persona but I fail miserably.
 I read, recite and study to obtain an intelligence level on par with Steed’s, but it’s just not happening.
-I try to be charming to women but my efforts are usually greeted with looks of ‘What you up to?’ or ‘Weirdo!’
+I try to be charming but my efforts are usually greeted with looks of ‘What you up to?‘ or ‘Weirdo!’
 I’ve now decided to hold up the white flag and call it a day.
-You’re unique Mr John Steed.
+You are unique Mr John Steed.

 Enjoyed the blog?
 A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the yester-years are featured in the new hardback book, Section N Underpass.
-Release date early December 2018.
 Get the rundown here: https://retro-hen.com/the-section-n-underpass-retro-book-taking-you-back-to-the-1970s-and-1980s/